The

 be.

-law is limited by that other law of which we spoke, the law of cause and
+the action of this law is limited by that other law of which we spoke, the law

-of the law of evolution, which if left to itself would do the very best
+action of the law of evolution, which if left to itself would do the very best

 possible for every man, is restrained by the man’s own previous actions.

-that limitation – one which may act most powerfully for good or for evil – is
+important feature in that limitation – one which may act most powerfully for

-the influence of the group of egos with which the man has made definite links
+good or for evil – is the influence of the group of egos with which the man has

-in the past – those with whom he has formed strong ties of love or hate, of
+made definite links in the past – those with whom he has formed strong ties of

-helping or of injury – those souls whom he must meet again
+love or hate, of helping or of injury – those souls whom he must meet again

-because of connections
+because

-shall be reborn.
+and how he shall be reborn.

-man’s evolution.
-The effort of that nature which is an expression of the Deity
+will of the Deity is man’s evolution.
+The effort of that nature which is an

-is to give the man whatever is most suitable for that evolution; but this is
+expression of the Deity is to give the man whatever is most suitable for that

-conditioned by the man’s deserts in the past and by the links which he has
+evolution; but this is conditioned by the man’s deserts in the past and by the

-already formed.
-It may be assumed that a man descending into incarnation could
+links which he has already formed.
+It may be assumed that a man descending into

-some of his many and varied actions in the past.
+the consequences of some of his many and varied actions in the past.

-Among the few
+Among

-particular may be determined by the presence in that family or in that
+in particular may be determined by the presence in that family or in that

 neighborhood of other egos upon whom he has a claim for services rendered, or